109: Project Moonbase

 In the campy 1966-1968 ABC TV series Batman, fight scenes were often punctuated with cartoonish splashes of color and onomatopoetic words such as “Boff!”, “Pow!”, and “Zap!”
 This helped the producers avoid criticism for the show being too violent, as the words covered the screen and no punches or kicks were shown to connect.

 It’s the vice squad. –It’s John Cleese, you bastard.

 John Cleese was a founding member of the classic British comedy troupe Monty Python’s Flying Circus.
 He frequently became enraged and shouted, “You bastard!” in his sketches.

 He’s not even hurt.
 He must have been using Nerf tools or something.
 Not even a scratch.

 Nerf is a brand of soft foam toys, made by Hasbro, designed for safe play indoors.
 The Nerf ball was introduced in 1970, and a whole range of Nerf toys became popular in the 1980s; they remain popular today.

 [Sung.]
 Underoos are fun to wear and I can fly from here to there.

 Underoos are a brand of children’s underwear produced by Fruit of the Loom and featuring various licensed designs ranging from Batman and Superman to the Dukes of Hazzard.
-They were first marketed in 1978.
+They were first marketed in 1978 and now offer adult sizes.
 “Underoos are fun to wear” was part of the advertising jingle.